siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 full constant structure is not yet closed.

-## Separating common loading from aspect skew
+## Separating common energy density from aspect skew

 The two recovered coefficients enter transport in two independent combinations: